 Public Health Reminds Residents to Be Aware of Wild Animals

-On Friday, June 22, a resident living in Lower Thomaston Road area in Bibb County was attacked and bitten in his yard by a fox.
-While the individual was sitting under a pecan tree, the fox charged the victim, biting him on the right arm and hand.
-The fox was killed and processed for shipping to the Georgia Public Health Laboratory for testing.
-The Lab reported that the fox tested positive for the rabies virus.
+On July 5, 2012 a resident in northern Houston County was scratched while in his yard by a stray kitten.
+The stray kitten had exhibited strange behavior and when picked up scratched the individual on their right hand.
+The kitten was euthanized by a local veterinarian and processed for shipping to the Georgia Public Health Laboratory for testing.
+The Lab reported this evening that the kitten tested positive for the rabies virus.
 The individual is now in the process of getting the post rabies exposure shots.

-The Macon/Bibb County Health Department wants to remind everyone of the following:
+The Houston County Health Department wants to remind everyone of the following:

 - Rabies is a viral infection carried in the saliva of infected animals